patlefort/flutter-permission-handler/readme.md

 ### `netns-helper-postup@.service`

 Executed after all other netns-helper services have started for a network namespace.
 It will run the script in `/etc/netns-helper/ns/<namespace>-postup` if present and executable.
 The script run inside the network namespace.
+You should setup routes and firewall rules there.

 ## Configuration